SolidCaterpillar/SWEN326-Group-Project/Phases/Planning_Phase/Software_Configuration_Management_Plan.md

 - Merge requests should be verified by at least one other member of the group, who will review the code, and ensure no bugs exist.

 ## Configuration Audits and Reviews
-- At regular weekly intervals, the entire code will be tested both on the personal laptops as well as the ECS University Systems to ensure compatability
+- At regular weekly intervals, the entire code will be tested both on the personal laptops as well as the ECS University Systems to ensure compatibility
+- The testing reviews will be presented to the team